CillianHourican/Cillian-homepage/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Computational Science Lab, University of Amsterdam
+  - name: Computational Science Lab, Institute of Informatics, University of Amsterdam
     url: https://uva.computationalscience.nl/

 # Short bio (displayed in user profile at end of posts)